 Building code requirements vary widely from city to city, so there are no hard and fast rules.
 Our standard greenhouses are designed for horticultural use, not living space.
 As such, they sometimes do not meet all living space code standards that might be required when attaching to a house.

-Our Garden Sun Room model is designed with building code standards in mind, with tempered safety glass in the roof and double strength in the walls, along with our double glazing Thermal Option for extra insulation.
+Our Garden Sunroom model is designed with building code standards in mind, with tempered safety glass in the roof and double strength in the walls, along with our double glazing Thermal Option for extra insulation.
 Tempered glass, double strength glass or twin wall glazing can be added to all our greenhouse models.
 We can make modifications to our various greenhouse models to help meet codes.
-We will do all we can to help you work through issues with the building dept., but some requirements are costly.
-Free Standing greenhouses, especially those under 200 sq ft., generally have fewer code requirements.
+We will do all we can to help you work through issues with the building department, but some requirements are costly.
+Freestanding greenhouses, especially those under 200 sq. ft. generally have fewer code requirements.
 Lean-to greenhouses attached to garages are often not subjected to the permitting process as well.

 Sometimes code requirements are less stringent for greenhouses attached to out-buildings.
-Left, a Tudor model lean-to is attached to a garage.
+Left, a 7′ Tudor lean-to is attached to a garage.

-This 5½ ft wide Solite Lean-to greenhouse provides a snug place to over winter plants.
+This 5.5′ wide Solite Lean-to greenhouse provides a snug place to over winter plants.

-The compact Jacuzzi in this 9′ x 12′ Garden Sun Room is a relaxing place to end a day.
-Heat and humidity lost from the Jacuzzi is good for the greenhouse environment.
+The compact spa in this 9′ x 12′ Garden Sunroom is a relaxing place to end a day.
+Heat and humidity lost from the spa is good for the greenhouse environment.